harvard-lil/law-apps/README.md

 law-apps
 ========

-Attempting an improved interface to library e-resources
+Attempting an improved interface to library e-resources, starting with the Law School